Cavorter/cavort/content/posts/2002-03-12-i-dont-usually-send-mail-to-technology-commentato.md

 ---
 I don't usually send mail to technology commentators, but I saw an editorial in today's issue of Windows Web Solutions UPDATE that I just had to respond to.

-You can see the original text by going <a href="http://www.winnetmag.com/Email/Index.cfm?Action=Archive&EmailNewsLetterID=19">here</a> and selecting the Mar 12, 2002 issue.
+You can see the original text by going [here](http://www.winnetmag.com/Email/Index.cfm?Action=Archive&EmailNewsLetterID=19) and selecting the Mar 12, 2002 issue.
 The particular section is the editorial titled "A World Without Windows".

 I replied as follows: